Teiolass/Propp-Wilson/README.md

 Keywords: Propp-Wilson, Markov chain, MCMC, Coupling from the past, Ising model

-A short description for the scripts:
+A short description of the scripts:
 - `vanilla_mcmc.py`: here I use a simple Monte Carlo method with Markov Chains for generating a target distribution over a finite set of states.
 - `simple_pw.py`: as the name says, it is a Propp Wilson that runs all the N